What is a blepharoplasty?

 Patients, who benefit most from a brow lift are those whose forehead has dropped over time, resulting in a flattening of the eyebrows, a sagging effect and sometimes the upper eyelids hanging over the eyes.
 A brow lift will help address these issues.
 It will also help with deep wrinkles on your brow area and the forehead.
 Old photographs of yourself may highlight that the position of your eyebrows has changed over time, you may be suitable for this procedure.

 A candidate for blepharoplasty will have sagging, excess skin in the upper and/or lower eyelids, often including excess fat.
 With age, you may be experiencing a dropping of your upper eyelids, to the point where they partially cover your eyes and restrict your vision.
 Another effect of ageing is the accumulation of fat pockets under your eyes, resulting in eye bags.
-These conditions can be reduced or eliminated with a blepharoplasty.
+These conditions can be reduced or eliminated with an upper blepharoplasty or eyelid lift.

 Which treatment will maintain a better result over time?

 Ultherapy: An Ultherapy brow lift is a non-invasive treatment that requires no downtime.
-Because of this, the results gained from this treatment will last 12-18 months depending on the patient’s lifestyle and how their skin ages over time.
-The cost of an Ultherapy brow lift is £960.
+The results take 6-12 weeks to show and treatment will last 12-18 months depending on the patient’s lifestyle and how their skin ages over time.
+The cost of an Ultherapy brow lift is £2,500.

-To find out which procedure is best for you call 0204 551 4892 to arrange a consultation with one of our specialist registered eye plastic surgeons or fill in the contact form.
+To find out which procedure is best for you call 0204 551 4892 to arrange a consultation with one of our specialist registered facial plastic surgeons or fill in the contact form.

 In the consultation, your surgeon will show you before and after photos, discuss the procedures, listen to what you want to achieve and explain the recovery processand aftercare.